Latest pic of a thirsty Cub.

 While the Dippers were further down the river I quickly grabbed rubbish from the top of the weir (The weir is the backdrop to many wildlife shots) I was then rewarded in the evening with seeing Ollie the Otter.

 The otter descending a steep bank to enter the river.

 Quietly watching photographers who are looking in the other direction.

 Mole and Badger had the kettle on.
 I wonder If the Heron is partial to Toad.

-In The “Wind In The willows” we are told how particular they were in whom they spoke to.
+In The “Wind In The willows” we are told how particular they were in whom